vernisaz/simtotp/README.md

 ## packaging
 There is the _package_ **RustBee** script goal to convenient package the application.
-You sill may need to edit _env.conf_ after unzipping the package to avoid port conflict.
+You sill may need to edit _env.conf_ after unzipping the package to avoid a port conflict.

 ## References
 1. [hmac description](https://en.wikipedia.org/wiki/HMAC)